ynx0/airlock/Airlock Integration Testing Guide.md

 This guide will show you how to set up a minimal testing environment in an automated fashion (i.e. in a CI/CD pipeline) using a set of utility scripts which require no outside dependencies, with quick setup process and simple to use interface.

-Although tools such as [herb](https://github.com/urbit/urbit/tree/master/pkg/herb) exist, they usually require many extra steps and dependencies which can make the the process cumbersome.
+Although tools such as [herb](https://github.com/urbit/urbit/tree/master/pkg/herb) exist, they usually require many extra steps and dependencies which can make the process cumbersome.
 Herb requires cloning in the urbit repository and building the tool from nix, which makes the build process heavier if the goal is to run it a CI platform.
 The following process exists as a lightweight alternative.